halfer/gitlab-ls-registry/README.md

 I would expect it to work on paid versions in the cloud as well.
 I have not tested this on a self-hosted instance.

+The code relies on an internal API rather than the public one.
+I have asked [how stable this API is](https://forum.gitlab.com/t/are-the-internal-gitlab-docker-registry-endpoints-stable/15503) i.e. whether it can be relied upon.

 Possible improvements
 ---

 * A console binary with switches
+* More filter devices (greater than, less than, between, contains, etc.)
 * Create a Git release that users can pin to (rather than just `dev:master`)
 * Some integration tests with a real GitLab account
 * Add a live example that readers can examine and modify